shredding/elefunds-SDK/PHP/Documentation/PHPGuideBasics.md

 > Have you already read the general Getting Started guide in the root Documentation folder of this repository?

 In order to integrate electronic fundraising into your app, you just need an API key and a Client ID.
 You can contact us at <hello@elefunds.de> to receive your own authentication keys and get started collecting donations.
-In the meantime you can grab a test account from the `testaccounts.csv` in the same folder!
+In the meantime you can grab a test account from the `testaccounts.csv` in the root's documentation folder!

 Let's assume, you choose to use the client ID `1001` with the associated API Key of `ay3456789gg234561234`.